9.1 Policy

 9.3.5.1 Preparing Audit Report

-Every fiscal year, the Auditors must prepare an Audit Report and submit the report to the Board of Governors (BOG) and the Board of Councilors (BOC) within two months after the end of preceding fiscal year.
+Every fiscal year, the Auditors must prepare an Audit Report and submit the report to the Board of Governors (BOG) and the Board of Councilors (BOC) within three months of the end of the corresponding fiscal year.

 9.3.5.1.1 For a Special Audit, the report must be submitted to the CEO within a month after the implementation of the audit.